TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 This behavior is useful whenever the function only needs to have a class reference and does not care about any underlying data.
-One use for classmethods is to create alternate class constructors.
-In Python 2.3, the classmethod :func:`dict.fromkeys` creates a new dictionary from a list of keys.
+One use for classmethods is to create alternate kundi constructors.
+In Python 2.3, the classmethod :func:`dict.kutokakeys` creates a new dictionary kutoka a list of keys.
 The pure Python equivalent is::

-    class Dict(object):
+    kundi Dict(object):
         . . .
-        def fromkeys(klass, iterable, value=None):
+        def kutokakeys(klass, iterable, value=None):
-            "Emulate dict_fromkeys() in Objects/dictobject.c"
+            "Emulate dict_kutokakeys() in Objects/dictobject.c"
             d = klass()
             for key in iterable:
                 d[key] = value
             return d
-        fromkeys = classmethod(fromkeys)
+        kutokakeys = classmethod(kutokakeys)

 Now a new dictionary of unique keys can be constructed like this::

-    >>> Dict.fromkeys('abracadabra')
+    >>> Dict.kutokakeys('abracadabra')
     {'a': None, 'r': None, 'b': None, 'c': None, 'd': None}

 Using the non-data descriptor protocol, a pure Python version of :func:`classmethod` would look like this::

-    class ClassMethod(object):
+    kundi ClassMethod(object):
         "Emulate PyClassMethod_Type() in Objects/funcobject.c"

         def __init__(self, f):